MNakhaeiR/MNakhaeiR/README.md

 - 🔭 I’m currently working on Backend (PHP - CodeIgniter) and AI (PyTorch).
 - 🌱 I’m currently learning NLP and VHDL.
 - 👯 I’m looking to collaborate on innovative projects.
-- 🤔 I’m looking for help with make impossible ideas real.
+- 🤔 I’m looking for help with making impossible ideas real.
 - 💬 Ask me about algorithms.
 - 📫 How to reach me: [Telegram](https://t.me/ColdnessBeMyGod)
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: I like classical music.